 - Identification and Authentication

 - Discretionary Access Control

 - Secure Communication

 - Audit

 - Object reuse functionality

 - Security Management

 - TSF Protection

-The evaluated version of the TOE can be run on the following IBM hardware plattforms: IBM xSeries, pSeries, zSeries, iSeries and eServer.
-For a detailed description of the systems the tests were performed on, please refer to chapter 7 of this report.
+The evaluated version of the TOE can be run on the following IBM hardware plattform: IBM xSeries.
+For a detailed description of the system the tests were performed on, please refer to chapter 7 of this report.